20 books that are essential reading this Pride Month | CNN Underscored

 ‘Fun Home: A Family Tragicomic’ by Alison Bechdel (starting at $9.99; amazon.com)

 Bechdel’s bestselling graphic memoir surrounds her relationship with her father, a high school teacher who also runs a funeral home (which her family called the “fun home”) in their rural Pennsylvania town.
 After coming out as a lesbian in college, she finds her dad is also gay — but he dies from an apparant suicide soon after she learns this, leaving unanswered questions.
-Adapted for the stage, the Broadway production of “Fun House” won the Tony for Best Musical in 2015.
+Adapted for the stage, the Broadway production of “Fun Home” won the Tony for Best Musical in 2015.

 ‘Pride: The Story of Harvey Milk and the Rainbow Flag’ by Rob Sanders and Steven Salerno (starting at $10.99; amazon.com)

 “Harvey dreamed that everyone — even gay people — would have equality.
 He dreamed that he and his friends would be treated like everyone else.”
-So states this children’s book that tells the history of the rainbow-colored Gay Pride Flag, a symbol created by social activist and openly gay politician Harvey Milk who collaborated with designer Gilbert Baker to create the enduring symbol in 1978.
+So states this children’s book that tells the history of the rainbow-colored gay pride flag, a symbol created by social activist and openly gay politician Harvey Milk, who collaborated with designer Gilbert Baker to create the enduring symbol in 1978.

 ‘The Price of Salt’ by Patricia Highsmith (starting at $0.99; amazon.com)